“From said Square to the Palmyra Town Line going south; Elm Street.”

 Former James Fuller, Jr Residence – c1940

-An edited original stereoscopic photograph taken from the Baptist Church Steeple around 1877 affords a bird’s eye view of Elm Street.
+An edited original stereoscopic photograph taken from the Baptist Church Steeple around 1877 affords this bird’s eye view of Elm Street.
 The first set of buildings on the left is James Fuller, Jr’s homestead and his expansive tract of land.
-To the right is the Hartland House and Livery Stable followed by John J. Morrill’s homestead and several others houses.
-Morrill operated the J. J. Morrill Axe Manufacturing business on Main Street.
+To the right is the Hartland House and its Livery Stable followed by John J. Morrill’s homestead and several others houses.
+At the time, John Morrill operated the J. J. Morrill Axe Manufacturing Company on Main Street.

 Elm Street from the Baptist Church Steeple – c1877